MicrosoftDocs/PowerShell-Docs/dsc/bootstrapDsc.md

 ## Inject a DSC metaconfiguration into a VHD

 You can also configure a computer to pull a configuration at intial boot-up by injecting a metaconfiguration (see [Configuring the Local Configuration Manager (LCM)](metaConfig.md)) into the VHD as its `MetaConfig.mof` file.
-If the **DSCAutomationHostEnabled** registry key is set to 1, as described above, DSC will apply the metaconfiguration defined by `MetaConfig.mof` to the LCM when the computer boots up for the first time.
+If the **DSCAutomationHostEnabled** registry key is set to 2 (the default value),  DSC will apply the metaconfiguration defined by `MetaConfig.mof` to the LCM when the computer boots up for the first time.
 If the metaconfiguration specifies that the LCM should pull configurations from a pull server, the computer will attempt to pull a configuration from that pull server at inital boot-up.
 For information about setting up a DSC pull server, see [Setting up a DSC web pull server](pullServer.md).